arcana-lab/memoir/compiler/passes/object_lowering/notes/notes.md

 We also create a map from name to analysisType* we loop through all the stubs, replacing it with actual typpes
-     we have to be careful about infinite loops
+     we have to be careful about infinite loops we need to do something with bitcasting later
 ```

 ## various notes
+- the GEP's second index will depend on the data layout of the obj accessed, right?
+- how does the GEP know the type of the data access, eg this GEP creates an int64 ptr?
+  -> it that what llvmPtrType is for, as it is used in the PhiNode case?
+  we may bitcast

 ```
 analysis